Bakery Chocolate Chip Cookies

 Can You Freeze Cookie Dough?

-Yes!
+Absolutely!
 It’s so easy to do.
-That way you can make this recipe (it makes 4 dozen) and freeze whatever you don’t use.
-There are actually several different ways that you can freeze chocolate chip cookie dough.
-You can freeze it in a loaf, in scoops, or in cookie dough balls.
-I have laid out how to freeze cookie dough in a separate post so you can learn all about it and how to bake after storing in the freezer!
+You can freeze it in scoops, as a log, or in pre-shaped cookie dough balls.
+I’ve laid out how to freeze cookie dough in a separate post so you can learn all about it and how to bake after storing in the freezer!

 What Chocolate Chips Are Best?

-I always like using mini chocolate chips.
-That is what we used at the bakery and it’s what I prefer today because you get the perfect amount of chocolate in each bite.
+Mini semi-sweet chocolate chips are my go-to.
+That is what we used at the bakery and it’s what I still prefer because you get the perfect amount of chocolate in each bite.
 Of course, if you don’t have mini chips, you can always use regular-sized.
 Because the dough, itself, is plenty sweet, you will want to stick to semi-sweet or dark chocolate chips.

 What is the secret to the best cookies?